 Basis of accounting determines when transactions are recorded in the financial records and reported on the financial statements.
 Government-wide financial statements are prepared using the accrual basis of accounting.
 At the fund reporting level, governmental funds use the modified accrual basis of accounting and fiduciary funds use the accrual basis of accounting.
 Proprietary funds use the accrual basis of accounting at both reporting levels.
-Differences in the accrual and the modified accrual basis of accounting of deferred revenue, and in the presentation of expenses versus expenditures.
+Differences in the accrual and the modified accrual basis of accounting arise in the recognition of revenue, the recording of deferred revenue, and in the presentation of expenses versus expenditures.